 Updated and completely rewritten in 2019.

 There is a public assumption that joining the Newfoundland & Labrador Beekeeping Association (the NLBKA) is the best way to begin one’s beekeeping journey in Newfoundland.
 But that’s not always the case.
-For people in Newfoundland who want to learn how to keep bees but don’t want to join the NLBKA or can’t afford it, there are plenty of alternatives available to them.
+For people in Newfoundland who want to learn how to keep bees but don’t want to join the NLBKA or can’t afford it, there are many alternatives available to them.

 Any of the websites maintained by Rusty Burlew, David Burns, Randy Oliver, Michael Bush or Ron Miksha should provide more than enough practical information on honey bees and beekeeping to help anyone get started.